Effective Hourly Rate Formula: Calculate What You Earn

 A low effective hourly rate has two possible causes and two possible fixes.

-If the gap is driven by systematic underpricing — your rate simply doesn't reflect the actual delivery cost of your service — the fix is recalibrating your rate structure.
+If the gap is driven by systematic underpricing, where your rate simply does not reflect the actual delivery cost of your service, the fix is recalibrating your rate structure.
 That requires knowing your true delivery cost first, which starts with the effective hourly rate calculation.

 The calculation across multiple clients